mpihlak/mongoproxy/README.md

 # Mongoproxy the Observable
 There are many MongoDb proxies, but this one is about observability.
 It passes bytes between client and the server and records query latencies, response sizes, document counts and exposes them as Prometheus metrics.
-It also does Jaeger tracing if the client passes a trace id in the `$comment` field of the operation.
+It also does tracing if the client passes a trace id in the `$comment` field of the operation.

 All bytes are passed through unchanged.
 Furthermore, the metrics processing is decoupled from the proxying so that latency or bugs in the metrics processor have no impact on moving the bytes.